serverless/serverless/docs/providers/google/guide/variables.md

 - Reference & load variables from environment variables
 - Reference & load variables from CLI options
+- Reference & load variables from a file on Cloud Storage
 - Recursively reference properties of any type from the same `serverless.yml` file
 - Recursively reference properties of any type from other YAML / JSON files
 - Recursively nest variable references within each other for ultimate flexibility